jrandj/aws-security-specialty/README.md

 1. You have a website that is sitting behind AWS CloudFront.
 You need to protect the website against threats such as SQL injection and Cross-site scripting attacks.
 Which services can help in such a scenario?
     * AWS Config is not relevant here as it is used to check configuration changes on your AWS account.
 AWS Inspector is not relevant here as it can be used to scan EC2 instances for vulnerabilities but not protect against the threats in this question.
 AWS Trusted Advisor is also not relevant here as that is to improve the security on your AWS account.
 AWS WAF allows you to create rules that can help to protect against common web exploits.

 1. You have a 2-tier application hosted in AWS.
 It consists of a web server and database server (SQL Server) hosted on separate EC2 instances.
 You are devising the security groups for these EC2 instances.
-The Web tier needs to be accessed by users across the internet.
+The Web tier needs to be accessed by users across the Internet.
 You have created a web security group (wg-123) and a database security group (db-345).
 Which combination of the following security group rules will allow the application to be secure and functional?
-    * In wg-123 allow access from ports 80 and 443 for HTTP and HTTPS traffic for all users from the internet.
+    * In wg-123 allow access from ports 80 and 443 for HTTP and HTTPS traffic for all users from the Internet.
 In db-345 allow port 1443 traffic from wg-123.

 1. A company wants to have an Intrusion detection system available for their VPC in AWS.
 They want to have complete control over the system.
 What should they implement?
     * A custom solution from the AWS Marketplace should be used.
 AWS does not provide an intrusion detection system natively.